Modeling Finance with autocorrelations from Physics

 What is the available software?

 We know of four software packages on the market that allow one to set up one’s own game plan.
-The first three ones are SmartQuant, QuantShare, DLPAL, and are based on technical indicators and focus on intraday or High-Frequency (HF) trading of individual assets.
-The last one, DigiFundManager, is based on selecting and getting to trade optimal portfolios, using only the clean historical Market-On-Close exchange data for its computations and is based on preset holding periods of multiple of weeks (Low-Frequency trading).
+The first three ones are Research Wizard, Portfolio123, and Wealth-Lab and are based on technical and/or fundamental analysis and on High-Frequency (HF) trading of individual assets.
+The last one, DigiFundManager, is based on selecting and getting to trade optimal portfolios, using only the clean historical Market-On-Close exchange data for its computations and is based on preset holding periods of multiple of weeks (High- to Low-Frequency trading).
 Each optimal portfolio can be uniquely tuned to one’s personal choices, to one’s own circumstances and to one’s investment objectives in terms of balancing risks and rewards.
 The complete set of optimal portfolios is validated over a preset validation period.
 These four packages appear to us to be transparent in their concepts and modelling.
 We haven't seen evidence that High-Frequency trading should outperform Low-Frequency trading.
 That is understandable from the point of view that trend-following appears to be less effective than trend-reversion, and that the latter one has little to do with the frequency of trading.

 Jan G. Dil and Nico C. J. A. van Hijningen,